 Roy Nesari - new board member and new Vice President of the Dental Alumni Association.
 He is an Endodontist (Root Canal Specialist) He is the Program Chair for the School of Dentistry's Scientific Session & Reunion.

-Andrew Kaufteil announced the hire of Brandy Vause – new Senior Director of Development for the Schoool of Nursing
+Andrew Kaufteil announced the hire of Brandy Vause – new Senior Director of Development for the School of Nursing

 President’s Report (Gordon Fung)